HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 Several stages of processing must occur before the LCP element can be fully rendered:

-- **Time to First Byte** (TTFB) — the time it takes the server to begin responding to the initial request.
+- **Time to First Byte** (TTFB), which is the time it takes the server to begin responding to the initial request.
 - **Resource Load Delay**, which is how long after TTFB the browser begins loading the LCP resource.
-The LCP elements that originate as inline resources, such as text-based elements or inline images (data URIs), will have a 0 ms load delay.
+The LCP elements that originate as inline resources, such as text-based elements or inline images (data URIs), will have a 0 millisecond load delay.
 Those that require another asset to be downloaded, like an external image, might experience a load delay.
-- **Resource Load Duration** which measures how long it takes to load the LCP resource; this stage is also 0 ms if no resource is needed.
+- **Resource Load Duration** which measures how long it takes to load the LCP resource; this stage is also 0 millisecond if no resource is needed.
 - **Element Render Delay** which is the time between when the resource finished loading and the LCP element finished rendering.

-In the article "[Common Misconceptions About How to Optimize LCP](https://web.dev/blog/common-misconceptions-lcp#lcp_sub-part_breakdown)", Brendan Kenny analyzed a breakdown of LCP sub-parts using recent CruX data.
+In the article [Common Misconceptions About How to Optimize LCP](https://web.dev/blog/common-misconceptions-lcp#lcp_sub-part_breakdown), Brendan Kenny analyzed a breakdown of LCP sub-parts using recent CruX data.

 {{ figure_markup(
   image="median-subpart-p75s.png",
   caption="Time spent in each LCP subpart, grouped into LCP buckets of good, needs improvement, and poor.", description="Bar chart showing the medians of origin p75 LCP sub-parts for good, needs improvement, and poor p75 LCP in July 2024, across mobile and desktop.
-For good p75 LCP, TTFB is 600 ms, image load delay is 350 ms, image load duration is 160 ms, and render delay is 230 ms. For needs improvement p75 LCP, TTFB is 1360 ms, image load delay is 720 ms, image load duration is 270 ms, and render delay is 310 ms. For poor p75 LCP, TTFB is 2270 ms, image load delay is 1290 ms, image load duration is 350 ms, and render delay is 360 ms."
+For good p75 LCP, TTFB is 600 milliseconds, image load delay is 350 milliseconds, image load duration is 160 milliseconds, and render delay is 230 milliseconds.
+For needs improvement p75 LCP, TTFB is 1360 milliseconds, image load delay is 720 milliseconds, image load duration is 270 milliseconds, and render delay is 310 milliseconds.
+For poor p75 LCP, TTFB is 2270 milliseconds, image load delay is 1290 milliseconds, image load duration is 350 milliseconds, and render delay is 360 milliseconds."
   )
 }}

-The study showed that image load duration has the least impact on LCP time, taking only 350 ms at the 75th percentile for websites with poor LCP.
+The study showed that image load duration has the least impact on LCP time, taking only 350 milliseconds at the 75th percentile for websites with poor LCP.
 Although resource load duration optimization techniques like image size reduction are often recommended, they don't offer as much time savings as other LCP sub-parts, even for sites with poor LCP.

 TTFB is the largest part among all LCP sub-parts due to the network requests for external resources.
 Websites with poor LCP spend 2.27 seconds on TTFB alone, which is almost as long as the threshold for a good LCP (2.5 seconds).
 As we saw in the TTFB section, there hasn't been much improvement in the percentage of websites with good TTFB, indicating that this metric offers significant opportunities for LCP optimization.